Last Updated: May 2022

 However, you won’t be able to use a generator with 2,000 starting watts and 1,600 running watts to power it, even though it meets the running wattage requirements.
 The starting wattage provided by a generator is simply not enough in this case.

-Step 3 – Choose a generator which is slightly bigger than your needs
+Step 3 – Choose a generator slightly bigger than your needs

-It is always a good idea to buy a generator which offers some spare wattage.
-This is for a few reasons.
+It is always a good idea to buy a generator offering some extra wattage.
+That is for a few reasons.

 First – it’s always better to have a generator which is slightly too big than the one which is too small.
-It’s much better to have a few hundred spare watts available than to end up with a generator that suddenly shuts off due to the overload.
+It’s much better to have a few hundred extra watts available than to end up with a generator that suddenly shuts off due to the overload.

 Second – Running a generator at full load can significantly shorten its lifespan.

-Third – A generator running at 100% load produces much more noise.
+Third – A generator running at a 100% load produces much more noise.
 It can be a real nuisance, especially if you are planning to use it for camping or RV.

-Therefore, if you calculate that your power requirements total 1600 running watts, get a generator that can provide at least 1800 rated wattage.
-If the total running wattage of your selected appliances is 6800 and starting wattage is 8200 – get a generator with 7500 rated and 9500 started watts etc.
+Therefore, if you calculate that your power requirements total 1600 running watts, get a generator that can provide at least 1,800 rated wattage.
+If the total running wattage of your selected appliances is 6800 and starting wattage is 8200 – get a generator with 7,500 rated and 9,500 starting watts.

 How Big of a Generator Do I Need to Run the Whole House?